C# PDF generation quick start guide

 What is a list?
 Let's think of it as a group of numbered items written one below the other.
 This idea suggests a way to implement a list.

-The sample code for this step is in HelloWorld6 class of the example app.
+The sample code for this step is in the HelloWorld6 class of the example app.
 Below are the parts that changed from the previous step.

 static void BuildDocument(Document doc)